 In extremely rare cases, the following conditions could be harmful for people with sickle cell trait:

 The sickle cell trait is diagnosed with a simple blood test.
-For a limited time, the Red Cross is screening donations from self-identified African American blood donors for hemoglobin S, a key indicator of sickle cell trait.
+For a limited time, the Red Cross is screening donations from self-identified multiracial and Black or African American blood donors for hemoglobin S, a key indicator of sickle cell trait.
 This screening, which may provide our donors with valuable health insights, will be part of the blood donation testing process and free of charge to donors.
 For more information visit the page on sickle cell trait screening.

 Health experts recommend that individuals learn their sickle cell trait status and consult their medical provider on what it means for them.
 It is estimated that about 1 in 13 Black or African American babies in the U.S. is born with sickle cell trait, which means they have inherited the sickle cell gene from one of their parents.